-Racing betting has a long history in the United States and has received favorable treatment from lawmakers over the years as a result.
-In fact, online racing betting was legalized years before online casino games and sports betting were even under consideration.
-Today, in-person and online racing betting is legal in most states.
+Horse racing betting has a long history in the United States and has received favorable treatment from lawmakers over the years as a result.
+In fact, online horse racing betting was legalized years before online casino games and sports betting were even under consideration.
+Today, in-person and online horse racing betting is legal in most states.

 The National Thoroughbred Racing Association and American Horse Council have also played an important role in protecting the horse racing industry’s interests, including ensuring the passage of favorable legislation.